PSYCHOLOGICAL DEVELOPMENT, RELIGIOUS, AND SPIRITUAL PRACTICE

 A few years ago, I had a client who came to therapy who said her goal was inner peace.
 I thought that was an excellent and succinct way to phrase the goal for therapy, and that it was perhaps the real goal for all of therapy.
 However, soon after she came to therapy she was diagnosed with pancreatic cancer.
 She wasn’t able to grasp the meaning of her illness; she became very anxious and confused.
 I visited her the week before she died and she said at that time that she wasn’t ready to die, and she couldn’t accept that that was what was going to happen.
-Unfortunately, she never accomplished her goal for therapy.
-She never found her own inner peace.

 For someone who works in the psychological field, it is interesting that I primarily focus on spiritual practice when it comes to inner peace.
 This is not because the psychological part is unimportant.
 I have learned that psychological work and growth are prerequisites on the journey towards inner peace.
 Aspects of psychological work that are important to address are: issues related to our childhood or family history, traumatic or significant events that have happened in our past, character or personality issues that cause difficulties in our relationships or employment, working through other relationship or personal issues that cause conflict or dissatisfaction, developing self esteem and a strong sense of identity, working towards other, specific aspects of growth and development.
 But — I have learned that, surprisingly, psychological work alone will not result in inner peace.
 So I recommend making a specific effort to do the psychological work that may be necessary, and at the same time to begin to explore a path that you can follow as a spiritual practice.

 Unfortunately, inner peace is not something we can attain overnight or just with the intent for peace.
 Maybe it is more like running a marathon or winning a medal in the Olympics.
 It takes setting a goal, determination, discipline, and perseverance for a long period of time.
 If you want to run a marathon, a half marathon, or a 5K, it is necessary to start on day number one with a short, easy walk or jog.
 It takes working over time to increase your distance and speed.
 It takes effort and practice.
 Siddharta Gautama, The Buddha, when he meditated under the “bodhi tree”, experienced “realization”.
 One of the things he came to understand and teach was that the spiritual path requires effort.
-Mathieu Ricard, in his book “Happiness” echoed this point explaining that happiness can’t be obtained in a materialistic culture, but rather requires a long term effort at both mindfulness and meditation.
+Mathieu Ricard, in his book “Happiness” echoed this point explaining that happiness can’t be obtained with a materialistic value system, but rather requires a long term effort at both mindfulness and meditation.

 To think about Christian requirements - or recommendations - for religious practice, or to think of spirituality in terms of requirements of specific practices may seem repugnant.
 Or we may prefer to find our own way in terms of what we need to do.
 This is OK.
-It is even good.
+It may be even good.
 In fact, it is what we usually try to do - at first, or second, or one hundredth, or one hundred and tenth.
 The problem is when we try our own way - like maintaining an addiction, doing something illegal, maintaining selfishness, being inconsiderate of others - we find out that these ways unfortunately really do not lead to inner peace.
 After some struggle, and if we’re lucky or if we persevere enough, we may then realize that it has already been figured out what combination of activities leads to inner peace.
-The ones listed below are two examples.
+The Christian and Buddhist paths are two examples.
 Other great religions also set forth guidelines for us.
 It’s up to us whether or not we want to truly come to an inner peace.